The European market potential for mangoes

 - Stay up to date with innovations in packaging and freight solutions to make freshly cut mangoes more sustainable.

-Growing preference for local in-season fruit
+Growing preference for sustainable and local in-season fruit

 It is not likely that local fruit will affect the popularity of mangoes, but it can definitely have an influence on its consumption.
 Mango consumption will continue to grow as long as mangoes can compete with local fruit.
 But you can expect stronger fluctuations in demand, especially in the summer and during the Spanish mango season.
 As a supplier you must accept being flexible in your pricing as well as your export markets.
 Since mangoes are not the most stable fruit in trade, it can be difficult to find a buyer that is willing to commit to fixed volumes and prices.